gollum18/confluent-kafka-addons/README.md

 This project exists because I ran into issues at work where these features would be or are actively useful and I wanted to make these features available to others without having to deal with Nationwides' OSS policy.

+## Disclaimer
-This project uses the same license as the `conlfuent-kafka` package, the Apache License Version 2.0.
+This project uses the same license as the `confluent-kafka` Python package, the Apache License Version 2.0.

 This project is not affiliated in anyway with the `confluent-kafka` Python project nor Apache kafka and has been developed as an independent effort by a third-party contributor to the overall Apache Kafka/Python ecosystem.